AbanobEvram/RiscProcessor/README.md

 Jump selc (10) = JR * FUNC

   Each design in the in the processor is illustrated using these signals in the control unit.
 So, we used (AND) and (OR) gates to implement these signals.
 We also tend to use some encoders to get the signals needed to be passed to other devices to resume its processing.
 All of these signals own a truth table which simply shows how and when it works.

+# Program Counter (Pc):
+   The program counter is a register in the computer processor which contains the location address of the instruction being executed.
+After the current instruction is fetched, the program counter is incremented by 1 since the program counter contains a word address.
+When the PC is incremented by 1, it points to the next instruction in the memory.

+# Data path:
+  The data path is the lines (wires) that connect the components of the processor with each other and with the different signals.
+It contains the previous mentioned components.
+It also contains an instruction memory (ROM), data memory (RAM), and a program counter register.
+In addition, it has decoders, multiplexers, extenders, clock, and adders.
+## The instruction MEM(ROM):
+it is a 16-bit data width with 16-bit address width.
+The code or the instructions is loaded in the instruction memory.
+After that, the instruction is then read and passed to each device in the processor and the program is being executed.
+## The data MEM:
+its data and address is the same as the ROM 16-bit width.
+It is used to read and write inside it based on the instruction.
+After the program is executed, if we store data in the memory it will appear in the data memory (RAM) block after the program is terminated.
+## The clock:
+the program starts executing at each positive rising edge of the clock.